-HP Security Assistant (select models only) provides a starting location for quick access to a collection of security software applications that are organized by task.
+HP Security Assistant provides a starting location for quick access to a collection of security software applications that are organized by task.
 Instead of searching for each application through the Start menu and Control Panel, HP Security Assistant allows you to access the applications for the following security tasks:

-- Setting up Internet and antivirus security. - Backing up and recovering files. - Managing passwords, user accounts, and parental controls. - Maintaining your computer and installing the latest HP and Windows updates. - Setting up the fingerprint reader.
+- Setting up Internet and antivirus security. - Backing up and recovering files. - Managing passwords, user accounts, and parental controls. - Maintaining your computer and installing the latest HP and Windows updates.